 Foods and Entrees that usually pair:

 Pairs with lighter red meats, fowl, chicken and shellfish especially when cooked in wine or with a wine, vinegar or tomato-based sauce.
+Roasted ham hock, grilled sausages with mustard, duck confit.
 Predominantly sweet or fruity dishes should be avoided.

 Epiosses, Feta (sheep’s milk), goat cheese, Gouda, Majorero (Spanish hard goat cheese) Mahon, Bucheron (French goat cheese), dry Jack cheese, cream cheese, Gouda, Neufchatel, Pont-L’Eveque, Raclette, Reblochon, Roquefort, Saint-Nectare, Vacherin